ulrikstrid/ligo/gitlab-pages/website/src/pages/terms_of_service.md

 You agree that You will not under any circumstances violate our [Acceptable Use Policies](https://ADDURL).

 ### C. User-Generated Content
-**Short version:** *You own content You create, but You allow Us certain rights to it, so that We can display and share the content You post.
+**Short version:** *You own content You create, but You grant Us certain rights to it so that We can display and share the content You post.
 You still have control over Your content, and responsibility for it, and the rights You grant Us are limited to those We need to provide the service.
 We have the right to remove content if We need to.*

 #### 1. Responsibility for User-Generated Content
 You may create or upload User-Generated Content while using the Service.
 You are solely responsible for the content of, and for any harm resulting from, any User-Generated Content that You input, post, upload, link to or otherwise make available via the Service, regardless of the form of that Content.
 We are not responsible for any public display or misuse of Your User-Generated Content.